MukeshDubey1420/Django-Setup-And-Installation-Guide/Djangoapps.md

 ```
 its your choice  you can simply leave it empty.Or Add your server’s IP address between the square brackets and single quotes.

+**NOTE : - SECURITY WARNING: don't run Your Project with debug turned (DEBUG = True) on in production!
+Means if you are in development You can use DEBUG= True to find out bugs and errors, but when you are Launching your product make sure you Set DEBUG = False**

-### Creating Models (i.e. Creating DataTable or simply model is just another word for a database table.)
+#### Creating Models (i.e. Creating DataTable or simply model is just another word for a database table.)
 In MySQL you can create a model/table using the basic DDL queries.
 This is how you do it.
 To create a table we do:
 ```